zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/functions.rst

 Lines 13 and 16 contain two comments that won't be included by Doxygen in the documentation.
 Use the brief description or the detailed description inside the comment block to include that information.
-Remember that variables have to be documented separately.
+Remember that variables must be documented separately.
 See :ref:`variable_documentation` for more details.

 .. literalinclude:: hello_commented.c